David Baldacci

 - A Minute to Midnight was a New York Times: #1 Fiction Best Seller in 2019.

-- Walk the Wire was a New York Times: #1 Fiction Best Seller in 2020.
+- Walk the Wire was a New York Times: #1 Fiction Best Seller in 2020 and a Wall Street Journal: #1 Hardcover Fiction Best Seller in 2020.

 - A Gambling Man was a New York Times: #1 Fiction Best Seller in 2021.